focus-editor/focus/LOG.md

   (not useful for the editor, but may be useful for games)

 # DONE
++ Only scroll to cursor when cursor moved
++ Don't select when clicking next to border
 + Scroll when cursor is near border
 + Select text properly when clicking and dragging
 + Draw selection